CodeYourFuture/CYF-Signposts/content/posts/homelessness-support-letter.md

 * refuse to give you emergency housing
 * ask for more information to show you're in priority need

-And you need a supporting letter, please **email** your regional staff team and ask them to complete and send a Homelessness Support Letter, which is in the Team Drive.
+And you need a supporting letter, please **email** pastoral@codeyourfuture.io and ask them to complete and send a Homelessness Support Letter, which is in the Team Drive.